KeithCheng22/KeithCheng22/README.md

 - 👋 Hi, I’m @KeithCheng22
-- 👀 I’m interested in Software Development, particularly in Web Development
+- 👀 I’m a Full Stack Developer
-- 🌱 I’m currently learning Python and will be focusing on making Projects.
-I intend to move on to further hone my skills in React and JavaScript!
+- 🌱 I’m always eager to improve my skills!
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: keithcheng.jj@gmail.com
+- 📫 How to reach me: keithcheng.jj@gmail.com // Keithcheng.vercel.app

 <!---
 KeithCheng22/KeithCheng22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.